-The business can articulate how procurement decisions align with its health and safety vision/values and goals, and how health and safety is woven into all procurement activity (contractors, equipment and plant).
-The business has an effective re-integration and return to work programme that applies to work and non-work injury and ill health.
+The business may carry out competency assessments for high-risk tasks such as confined space work, and work at height.
+The business can articulate how procurement decisions align with its health and safety goals, and how health and safety is woven into all procurement activity (contractors, equipment and plant).
+This could include ensuring maintenance contractors are prequalified to work within the facility health and safety system and have evidence of appropriate training.

+Project planning specifically considers how risks such as fatigue will be managed for peak periods, weekend work etc. The business has an effective re-integration and return to work programme that applies to work and non-work injury and ill health.

-The business monitors that resources applied to meeting health and safety goals/objectives are sufficient and has mechanisms for adjusting these where necessary.
-This might include a system to ensure evidence and actual practices are verified.
-An example of this would be to have an officer represented on industry safety forums such as the NZTA Zero Harm Group and being involved in disseminating trends and issues the Industry faces.
+The business monitors that resources applied to meeting health and safety goals/objectives are sufficient and that is has mechanisms for adjusting these where necessary.
+This may occur through observations, monitoring and feedback.

 The business monitors how effectively resources that are applied to health and safety improve risk management and health and safety related outcomes.
 The business actively looks for ways to improve worker and contractor skills in working safely.
-The business incentivises businesses it interacts with to improve their health and safety management through supplier selection and preferred contractor arrangements.
-It also proactively engages with businesses and other parties that it shares risks with to co-ordinate the management of such risks (such as fleet management companies, vehicle service and maintenance companies and those companies that provide training for staff).
+The business incentivises businesses it interacts with to improve their health and safety management through supplier selection and preferred contractor arrangements as well as proactively engaging with businesses that the organisation shares risks with.
+For example, businesses in the vicinity of a project are identified, and regular stakeholder meetings are held to coordinate management of risks such as traffic, public safety and other shared risks.